Severo-Kurilsk: History

+On November 5, 1952, a magnitude 8.8-9.0 earthquake struck off the coast of the Kamchatka Peninsula.
+Severo-Kurilsk was completely destroyed by the resulting tsunami, killing at least 2,336 people.
+Following this event, the town was rebuilt on higher ground to prevent damage from future tsunamis.

+On July 30, 2025, an 8.8 magnitude earthquake again occurred off the coast of the Kamchatka Peninsula, causing a tsunami that partly flooded Severo-Kurilsk's port and a fish processing plant.
+The earthquake itself severely affected the town, damaging apartment buildings, social facilities and public utilities, however no deaths were reported.

 Administrative and municipal status

 Within the framework of administrative divisions, Severo-Kurilsk serves as the administrative center of Severo-Kurilsky District and is subordinated to it.
 As a municipal division, the town of Severo-Kurilsk and one rural locality of Severo-Kurilsky District are incorporated as Severo-Kurilsky Urban Okrug.

 Economy

 Commercial fishing is virtually the only industry in the town.